mashrur29/Athletio/README.md

   This is a fitness application.
 It can be used for workout tracking of different types.
 Besides it also includes google map feature for finding nearby place.
 It includes a chatbot, which is an AIML bot.
 There is also a social media for sharing photo and updating status.
 The social media includes its very own messenger.

+  Me along with my two friends made this project for our university second year lab project.